devsacti/ITservice/README.md

-# Integration of APPs
+# components of WEB-APP
-To imagine and integrate

 MAJOR BASE APP like CRM, java-app

 and python-app

+and tech like DevOps

 etc